vitorllr/cloudonixIo-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to your server url.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding